zachmurn/mit-pacmen-exercise/README.md

 4. Use the "Start Game" button to activate PacMan movement.
 "Start Game" can be pressed over and over again to increase velocity.
 5. Refresh the window to start over.

+## Roadmap of Future Improvements

+Future updates will include:
+1. Graphical animations to simulate open / closing mouth movements
+2. The ability for PacMen to "eat eachother" upon collision.